KxSystems/docs/docs/ref/keys.md

 ---
+title: keys, xkey
+description: keys and xkey are q keywords that get or set the key columns of a table.
+author: Stephen taylor
 keyword: kdb+, key, key columns, keyed table, q
 ---
 # `keys`, `xkey`

 _Get or set key column/s of a table_